svilme

 for (Edge edge : grid.get(from)) {

-// Start relaxation
+// Start relaxing

 if (minDist_copy[from] + edge.weight < minDist[edge.to]) {